Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 To get information for that specific store you can use `Ecwid.getAppPublicConfig` function in [Ecwid Javascript API](#storefront-js-api).
 See more details on how to access that data in **Application data** section of documentation.

-## Caching JavaScript file content
+## Caching JavaScript file contents

 When your external JS file is loaded on a page, it is loaded like any other resource via a GET request by a web browser.
 If you'd like to use caching to increase the loading speeds of your script, we can suggest several options: